-They will have a clear understanding of the accident, whereas someone involved may have a different perspectives and biases.
-They also may have taken a video or picture of the accident which can show a different view of how the accident occured.
+They will have a clear understanding of the accident, whereas someone involved may have different perspectives and biases.
+They also may have taken a video or picture of the accident which can show a different view of how the accident occurred.

 Exhibit C: The Police Report